JuliaImages/Images.jl/doc/extendingIO.md

 work:

 - [NRRD](http://teem.sourceforge.net/nrrd/), "nearly raw raster data" which despite its name allows for considerable metadata.
-This is perhaps the best current default choice of formats.
+Currently, this is perhaps the best default choice of formats for storing image data.
 - SIF, a file format used by Andor Technology for their scientific CCD cameras
 - [B16](http://www.pco.de/links/), a format used by PCO/Cooke cameras
 - [Imagine](http://holylab.wustl.edu/), a format used for 4D (3 spatial dimensions + time) imaging

 Finally, [HDF5](https://github.com/timholy/HDF5.jl) and JLD can also be used to store images.
+There is an official [HDF5 image standard](http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html), which we could fairly easily support, but the author's searching has yet to turn up an example file that complies with this standard.
+Many HDF5 images seem to be stored with custom attributes, which fortunately are quite easy to parse.

 To read an image, one typically says
 ```